senlin/so-clean-up-wp-seo/readme.txt

 License: GPL-3.0+
 License URI: http://www.gnu.org/licenses/gpl-3.0.txt

-Free addon for the Yoast SEO plugin to hide the bloat it adds to the WordPress backend.
+Free addon for the Yoast SEO plugin to hide the bloat it adds to the WordPress backend. **New in v3.1.0:** globally hide the premium upsell admin block that was added to Yoast SEO 5.1

 == Description ==

-<strong>New in 3.1.0: globally hide the premium upsell admin block that was added to Yoast SEO 5.1</strong>
+**New in v3.1.0: globally hide the premium upsell admin block that was added to Yoast SEO 5.1**

 Almost anyone who uses the Yoast SEO plugin will agree that it is a good SEO plugin, but the developers are adding more and more unwanted things to the WordPress backend.